bikegirl/academic-kickstart/content/home/research_project.md

 # A Projects section created with the Portfolio widget.
 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 20  # Order that this section will appear.

 title = "Motivational Boost"
 subtitle = ""

 [content]
   # Page type to display.
-E.g. project.
+E.g. project. this use to be page_type = widget_page"
-  page_type = "widget_page"
+  page_type = "research"

   # Filter toolbar (optional).
   # Add or remove as many filters (`[[content.filter_button]]` instances) as you like.